Easy Active Record for Rails Developers

 Table of Contents

-Easy Active Record for Rails Developers is divided into six chapters covering the fundamental topics most critical to today’s Rails developer.
+Easy Active Record for Rails Developers is divided into eight chapters covering the fundamental topics most critical to today’s Rails developer.

 Chapter 1.
 Introducing Models, Schemas and Migrations